iUzunma/Codeless-Conduct-Hackathon-GitCoin-/README.md

 # Codeless-Conduct-Hackathon-GitCoin-
-This Repo will contain all of the projects I created, collaborated with team members I met at this Hackathon
+This Repo will contain all of the projects create and collaborated with team members I met at this Hackathon